martar27/nlp2/README.md

 ### `inference.py`
 - **Purpose**: Provides functionality to generate summaries for new dialogues using the trained model.
 - **Key Functions**:
   - `generate_summary()`: Generates a summary for a given dialogue input.

 ## Usage

+1. **Preprocess the data**: Run `data_loader.py` to load and preprocess the SAMSum dataset and build the vocabulary.
+2. **Train the model**: Execute `train.py` to train the model on the preprocessed data.
+3. **Generate summaries**: Use `inference.py` to generate summaries for new dialogues using the trained model.

+For more detailed instructions, refer to the comments within each script.
+  - `generate_summary()`: Generates a summary for a given dialogue input.

+## Usage